MathewJobey/iris-logistic-classifier/README.md

-# 🌸 Iris Flower Predictor
+# 🌸 Iris Flower Species Predictor

 > A simple ML web app that predicts the species of an Iris flower based on user input.